peter-bannerflow/azure-slack/README.md

 Create a bot to generate a token.

 ## Deployment script
+Add the follwowing to the custom deployment script.

 ```batch
 IF NOT EXIST "%DEPLOYMENT_SOURCE%\node_modules\@slack\client\index.js" (
   echo Download and install slack